 - The changes above shall be made at least one semester before graduation and shall carry the approval of the department/school.

 A faculty member shall not serve as the thesis/project advisor or on the thesis/project committee of a student that is either a family member or a business associate.
 In cases where the academic circumstances require that a faculty member serves on the thesis/project committee or be the thesis/project advisor, the faculty shall secure the prior written approval of the Dean of Graduate Studies/dean of school concerned.

-- Family member: Spouse, parents, children, siblings, siblings of parents, first cousins and any person related to one of these individuals by marriage, or any other relation who resides in the same household with the faculty member.
+- a family member constitutes spouse, parents, children, siblings, siblings of parents, first cousins and any person related to one of these individuals by marriage, or any other relation who resides in the same household with the faculty member.

-- Business associate: One in which the faculty member serves as an officer, director, partner, trustee, owner, or controlling stockholder of an organization related to the student.
+- a business associate is a faculty member who has served as an officer, director, partner, trustee, owner, or controlling stockholder of an organization related to the student.

 F. Preparation and Submission of Thesis/Project Reports